E-commerce

 Because it distributes semantic understanding and internal authority.
 A good structure helps Google understand which pages are central, which belong to which intent family, and how a user can progress from a general need to a specific offer.

-What good internal linking should do
+What good internal linking must do

 • Connect parent categories and subcategories logically.